koenrane/KR-new-site/content/confounded-no-longer-insights-from-all-of-statistics.md

 [^1]: Although any shape in the sequence implied by the image does indeed have strictly different area than the circle it approximates (in contrast to $F_n$ and $F$), the analogy may still be helpful.
 [^2]: Please don't wirehead thinking about this.
-[^3]: I'm aware that this section isn't very implementable.
-I may write more on my post-CFAR experience in the near future.
+[^3]: I'm aware that this section isn't implementable.